emnikhil/Sign-Language-To-Text-Conversion/README.md

 ## Libraries Requirements -(Requires the latest pip version to install all the packages)

-Note : Python 3.6 is required to build this project, as some of the libraries required can't be installed on the lastest version of the Python
+Note : Python 3.8 or above is required to build this project, as some of the libraries required can't be installed on the lastest version of the Python

 ```bash
 1. Lastest pip -> pip install --upgrade pip